 To complete the program in two years, students will enrol in fifteen (15) credits for each of four semesters.
 Students may also choose to pursue part-time studies and complete the program over a longer period of time.
 Students will plan course selections based on their area of interest and future goals and will register for courses individually.
 Three streams are outlined below: Health and Fitness; Health and Physical Education; and, Kinesiology and Health Science.

 At the completion of the program outlined for the Health and Fitness stream, students will be eligible to apply for industry credentials as a British Columbia Recreation and Parks Association (BCRPA) Registered Personal Trainer and/or a Canadian Society of Exercise Physiology (CSEP) Certified Personal Trainer.
-This will prepare students to lead fitness activities and provide fitness and lifestyle counselling services to apparently health individuals.
+This will prepare students to lead fitness activities and provide fitness and lifestyle counselling services to apparently healthy individuals.
 Please note that students must apply to external agencies to obtain these industry credentials.
 External agencies may require students to complete additional written examinations and/or practical competency evaluations and pay additional fees.

 Regular Applicants: Regular applicants have graduated from a secondary school or equivalent, or are currently enrolled in Grade 12.